devluxor/buzzle/DESIGN.md

 Each time a `POST` request with a path of `/login` is sent to the server, this code is executed, before the route defined in the main app file `buzzle.rb` is triggered:

 1. `access_control_subroutines` makes sure the connection with the database is initialized by assigning a `DatabaseInteraction` object to the `@storage` instance variable;
 2. `capture_input_user_data` captures all the values sent via the HTML form in a single hash to which the `@user_input_data` variable is assigned to.
+This hash is passed to the specific validation method inside the `check_parameters` block, here, the `validate_login_credentials` method
-3. If there is a bad input of any kind, a symbol representing the specific error (incorrect password, forbidden symbols, etc.) will be returned from the block associated to the `check_parameter` method.
-Depending on the type of error, the appropiate HTML/erb content will be assigned to an instance variable that will be used as the response body in the route defined in the main app file `buzzle.rb`, while displaying a flash error message.
+3. If there is a bad input of any kind, a symbol representing the specific error (incorrect password, forbidden characters, etc.) will be returned from the block, and the `check_parameter` method will process the error to generate a response, if any: depending on the type of error, the appropiate HTML/erb content will be assigned to an instance variable that will be used as the response body in the route defined in the main app file `buzzle.rb`, while displaying a flash error message.
 If no input errors are found by `check_parameter`, no values will be assigned to the error-capturing instance variable, `@input_error`.
-The main advantage of defining a custom `check_parameter` method is that, analyzing the return value of the code block provided, we can use it to validate any input in any other filter, just adapting what method we invoke inside each block.
+The main advantage of defining a custom `check_parameter` method is that, analyzing the return value of the code block provided, we can use it to validate any input in any other filter, just using a different method to invoke inside the block.
 For example, this is the filter for the `/new_user` `POST` request:

 ```ruby
 before '/new_user', request_method: :post do